dev-iayush27/SwiftInterviewPrepration/README.md

 ### viewDidDisappear:
 This method is called after the VC’s view has been removed from the view hierarchy.
 Use this method to stop listening for notifications or device sensors.

+## 4. Class and Struct:

+### Similarities:
+a.
+Defines properties to store values.
+b.
+Defines methods to provide functionality.
+c.
+Defines initializers to set up their initial state.
+d.
+Conforms to protocols.

+### Differences:
+a.
+Inheritance enables one class to inherit the characteristics of another.
+b.
+Deinitializer enables an instance of a class￼.
+c.
+Reference counting allows more than one reference to a class instance.
+d.
+Class is reference type but struct is value type.￼￼
+e.
+Instance of a class is stored in heap memory and instance of struct is stored in stack memory.
+f.
+Struct is faster than class.￼￼